 - Bake, uncovered, at 350° for 40-45 minutes or until a thermometer reads 160°.
 Yield: 6 servings.

-2. after the chops were done I removed them and reduced the broth to a thin syrup which I drizzled over the chops.
+"This was wonderful.
+I did however:1. cook extra pears in broth then smashed them with a fork.2. after the chops were done I removed them and reduced the broth to a thin syrup which I drizzled over the chops."